 In my office, we get a lot of junk faxes and other used paper, old statements, cover sheets etc that are no longer needed.
 Instead of throwing these papers away I take them home for my kids to draw on.
 Of course there is no personal info on the paper.

 If you are like me, you have a tablet and pen beside the phone.
 Once a message is written and dealt with, I then put a big "X" through it, telling me it's no longer valid.
-I sometimes have almost an entire sheet still to be used, and this saves wasted paper.
-Hope that helps!

 The best way to not waste paper is to avoid using it, but that is nearly impossible.
 Many people don't have digital access and still have to rely on paper copies of everything.
 Instead, we need to recycle it and find ways to utilize every inch of paper so nothing is wasted.